Jlipschitz/liri/README.md

-# liri

-### node app in which you can request song, movie or tweet information!
+### Liri is a node app in which you can request song, movie or tweet information!